Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

 \subsection{Ablation Experiments}

 \rev{We evaluate each component of our method and validate their effectiveness.
-First, we replace the spherical harmonics with learnable directionally invariant RGB values denoted as "w/o sh".
-Second, we remove the hybrid coarse-to-fine strategy and only train the point cloud in single stage denoted as "w/o hybrid".
-Third, we remove the consistency filter function for every epoch during training time, noted as "w/o filter". } Table~\ref{tab:ablation_module} shows that using spherical harmonics, the coarse-to-fine strategy, and the consistency filter function jointly achieves the best view synthesis performance. \rev{Please refer to the Appendix for corresponding qualitative results.} Finally, we provide \rev{an} ablation study for sparse training views on the ficus object from the Synthetic Blender dataset.
-The comparison is shown in Figure~\ref{fig:sparse}.
-Although our method is slightly worse than the NeRF baseline when training on the whole 100 views, the method gradually improves on NeRF when the training images become sparser. \rev{We refer to the Appendix for additional ablation experiments.}
+First, we replace the spherical harmonics with learnable directionally invariant RGB values denoted as ``w/o sh''.
+Second, we remove the hybrid coarse-to-fine strategy and only train the point cloud in a single stage denoted as ``w/o hybrid''.
+Third, we remove the consistency filter function \finalrev{(refer to the Appendix for additional details on initialization)} for every epoch during training time, noted as "w/o filter". } Table~\ref{tab:ablation_module} shows that using spherical harmonics, the coarse-to-fine strategy, and the consistency filter function jointly achieves the best view synthesis performance. \rev{Please refer to the Appendix for corresponding qualitative results and additional ablation experiments.}